 Since starting Dietetically Speaking in 2015 I have been doing some freelance work on the side like health writing and giving talks about evidence-based nutrition.
-Then at the start of this year I took the leap to become fully freelance, so that I could continue to work while traveling.
+Then at the start of this year, I took the leap to become fully freelance, so that I could continue to work while travelling.
 Most of my current work involves writing articles about nutrition and providing nutrition consultancy services for businesses.
 So far I love the freedom and autonomy of working as a ‘Dietetic Digital Nomad’!

 Is there an amount of saturated fat as a percentage of the diet that you believe would be a good target for overall health?
 Or is it more of a “less is better” situation?

 As most people eat too much saturated fat, I think the ‘less is better’ message is a practical way to think about it.
-However, if you reduce your intake of saturated fat, it is important to replace most of this with heart healthy foods like: wholegrains, unsaturated fats (found in olive oil, rapeseed oil, nuts, oily fish etc), fruit and vegetables; rather than foods which are high in sugar or refined carbs (like white bread and white pasta).
+However, if you reduce your intake of saturated fat, it is important to replace most of this with heart-healthy foods like wholegrains, unsaturated fats (found in olive oil, rapeseed oil, nuts, oily fish etc), fruit and vegetables; rather than foods which are high in sugar or refined carbs (like white bread and white pasta).